lsrcz/sbv/index.md

   s0 = 32 :: Word8
 ```

 The function `prove` establishes theorem-hood, while `sat` finds any satisfying model.
 All satisfying models can be lazily computed using `allSat`.
 SBV can also perform static assertion checks, such as absence of division-by-0, and other user given properties.
+Furthermore, SBV can perform
+optimization, minimizing/maximizing arithmetic goals for their optimal values.

 Overview
 ========